tgknyhn/CarpeTiem/README.md

 * This application is more than scanning and generating a QR code.
 The idea of the project is to provide a tracking and delivery system for carpet cleaning companies and their customers.
 * Since project requires both Mobile and Web platforms, I only assigned two people(myself and my friend Rian) from our five member team to Mobile part because most of the work were in Web part.
 * Auth system and UI design of the mobile application done by my friend Rian.
 Rest of the mobile part developed by me.
+* The reason why there is no register button is, well, employees can't register themselves.
+Their manager's must do it from the web app.
+This is where we register employees.

 <h1 align="center">
   Login